IamMac208/my-website/README.md

-Ny random website in Nuxt.js and some bad practice...
+My website in Nuxt.js and some bad practice...

+please note that project still work in progress.